modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 Technical University of Munich in the Software & Systems Engineering Research Group.
-He obtained a PhD in Computer Science from the Department of Distributed and Dependable Systems, Faculty of Mathematics and Physics, Charles Uni- versity in Prague.
+He obtained a PhD in Computer Science from the Department of Distributed and Dependable Systems, Faculty of Mathematics and Physics, Charles University in Prague.
 His main research interests are software architecture, self-adaptive systems, and big data analytics.

 <hr>